 Student Retention and Success Symposium

-Considering and sharing the latest practices in student retention and success among a network of peers.
+Considering latest practices in student retention and success among a network of peers.

 Flexible Learning Symposium

-This symposium will provide staff with a safe forum via which to exchange ideas and disseminate new approaches to flexible learning.
+This event will provide staff with a safe forum to exchange ideas and new approaches.